 Awards & Recognition

 The IEEE Photonics Society Awards Program advances the interests of its members by recognizing their contributions in advancing the fields of interest to the benefit of society.
 Awards have been established to recognize outstanding achievements and for those accomplishments which enhance the quality of life for all people throughout the world.
 These awards may be presented annually when, in the judgment of the Awards committee, suitable candidates are available.
 These awards are presented by the Photonics Society President at the IEEE Photonics conference,or by a designee at an IEEE technical conference or symposium as recommended by the relevant selection committee.
-The IPS Awards Program relies upon the expertise and support of volunteers to continue to recognize the technological advancements that have advanced society.
+The IPS Awards Program relies upon the expertise and support of volunteers to continue to recognize the technological achievements that have advanced society.

-2019 IEEE Photonics Society Award Recipients Announced
+2022 IEEE Photonics Society Award Recipients Announced

 Join us in congratulating the following honorees: